johnbintz/iterm_window/README.md

   command << " -g #{group}" if group write_text command
 end

+open do
+  default_tab do
+    guard :rails
+  end
+end
 ```

 More docs coming soon!
 Also, look at `lib/iterm_window.rb` for more usage examples.